 Reporting to Smith Soc’s Executive Director, the Program Manager will play a leading role in working with and executing events for the Adam Smith Society’s student and young professional members, while contributing to all aspects of the Adam Smith Society’s efforts.

 The ideal candidate is detail-oriented, has project management experience, and has an interest in public policy and working with young professionals.
 Successful applicants thrive working both independently and in a team environment.

-- Ability to manage multiple projects and work on assignments in a busy environment
+- The ability to manage multiple projects and meet assignment deadlines in a busy environment.

-- Exceptional attentiveness to detail and organizational capability
+- Exceptional attention to detail and organizational capability.

-- Excellent verbal communications skills, both in person and by phone
+- Excellent verbal communications skills, both in person and remotely.

 Our internship program offers college or graduate students the opportunity to work in a diverse range of policy research, communications, and fundraising roles.
 Our interns work both independently and with the Society's staff, and often are involved in multiple complex projects simultaneously.
 Eagerness to learn, good organization skills, and strong interpersonal skills are essential traits in all Smith Society interns.

 Please submit an application online using the online form below.
 We require one letter of a recommendation and a resume, which can also be submitted below.
 We will only consider complete applications.
 Due to the high volume of applications, we are unable to interview every candidate.
 Please consider your application received once submitted, and we will be in touch if you are selected for an interview.
 All questions should be directed to firstname.lastname@example.org